 Water, Water, Water

 These ducks need more water than your average chicken or turkey, especially since their waste is more than 90% moisture.
 Make sure they have plenty of fresh and clean water available to drink at all times.
-Waterers specially made for chickens and turkeys will do just fine for these ducks.
+They’ll prefer to drink from open water sources rather than using waterers specially made for chickens.

 Be sure to keep their bedding as clean and dry as possible to prevent bacterial or other illnesses.

 It will also help keep parasites and diseases away.
 In addition, the eggs will be cleaner and the ducks healthier overall.
 This is especially important if you are raising meat ducks.

 You can feed Pekin ducks using a feeder that’s designed for other poultry types, like chickens.
 Troughs are a good choice, too.